chainstack/docs/docs/tutorials/trust-fund-account-on-ethereum.md

 ## Overview

-To get from zero to a deployed Trust Fund account on the Ethereum Ropsten, do the following:
+To get from zero to a deployed Trust Fund account on the Ethereum Ropsten testnet, do the following:

 1. With Chainstack, create a [Public chain project](/glossary/public-chain-project).
 1. With Chainstack, join the Ethereum Ropsten testnet.